-Following the previous post, “Why You Need Self Discipline”, I would like to clarify several points, since it seems that are some misunderstandings of what self discipline is.
+Following the previous post, “Why You Need Self Discipline”, I would like to clarify several points, since it seems that are some misconceptions about what self discipline is.

 Some people believe that self discipline means being austere, severe and harsh on yourself and toward others.
 This is completely untrue!
 You can possess self discipline, and yet be loving, kind, considerate, open-minded and full of joy.